SoumyaSagnik/Extended-Notes/topics/Redux/readme.md

 ---

-`useSelector` hook is used to capture the state stored in the redux store and.
+`useSelector` hook is used to capture the state stored in the redux store.
 The state value can then be displayed in a particular component.

 ```javascript
 // main.jsx